zhaodongsun/MRI-uncertainty-quantification/README.md

-# posterior sampling for MRI reconstruction and uncertainty quantification
+# Posterior sampling for MRI reconstruction and uncertainty quantification
 Posterior sampling (from the paper "[Deep Bayesian Inversion](https://arxiv.org/abs/1811.05910)") for MRI uncertainty quantification and reconstruction

 ## Problem Formulation